-

 Reproduction & Growth

-- Reproduction is broadcast, wherein the male and female release gametes to fertilize in the water.
+• Reproduction is broadcast, where the male and female release gametes that fertilize in the water column.

-- Fertilized eggs drift freely through the water column for about 28-30 days, at which point kelp, acting as a sieve, filter the larvae out of the water to settle on the leaves.
+• Fertilized eggs drift freely through the water column for about 30 days, at which point kelp, acting as a sieve, filters the larvae out of the water to settle on the leaves.

 Conservation Status